Applies to

 Keep the following in mind as you work with hierarchy:

-• There is no fixed level of indenting.
-You can continue indenting rows on your sheet to create multiple levels of hierarchy.
+• There is no fixed level of indenting; you can continue indenting rows on your sheet to create multiple levels of hierarchy.

 • You can’t delete a parent row without also deleting its indented child rows.
 (To delete the row without deleting the child rows, remove the parent-child relationship first).

 • When dependencies are enabled on a project sheet, parent rows reflect a roll-up summary of the start date, end date, duration, and % complete values entered for the indented child rows.
-To learn more about parent rows, see Parent roll-up functionality.